Eighth Judicial District Court

 Attorneys are expected to maintain the highest ethical standards at all times, and to strictly adhere to the opportunities, requirements, limitations, and deadlines set by the judge.
 All counsel are to be punctual for all conferences, hearings and trials.
 They are to be civil to one another as well as to all parties, witnesses, and court personnel - whether in front of a jury or the court.

-- Department 15 is currently assigned Civil and Business Court Dockets.
+- Department 15 is currently assigned Civil and Criminal dockets.

 - Unopposed motions may be granted in advance of the hearing date if an opposition is not timely filed.
 Counsel is required to appear unless the Motion has been granted by minute order prior to the scheduled hearing date or counsel is otherwise notified by the Court.